What is Buprenorphine?Buprenorphine discount prices start at just $86.90!

 |View All Prices|

-Buprenorphine buccal film is used to relieve severe pain that is constant.
+Buprenorphine buccal film is used to relieve pain severe enough to require daily, around-the-clock, long-term opioid treatment and when other pain medicines did not work well enough or cannot be tolerated.
 This medicine is not used for minor pain or pain that only sometimes occurs.
-It acts on the central nervous system (CNS) to relieve pain.
+It should not be used to treat pain that you only have once in a while or "as needed".
+Buprenorphine acts on the central nervous system (CNS) to relieve pain.

 Buprenorphine sublingual tablet is used to treat opioid (narcotic) dependence or addiction.
 When a narcotic medicine is used for a long time, it may become habit-forming, causing mental or physical dependence.
 Physical dependence may lead to withdrawal side effects if the narcotic is stopped suddenly.
 Severe withdrawal side effects can usually be prevented when a person is switched to buprenorphine.
 It acts on the central nervous system (CNS) to help prevent withdrawal side effects.